voyagerfan/Treasure-Hunt/README.md

 * Go to **File** > **Open**
 * Select the project folder
 * The project will open once the import is complete

+> [!IMPORTANT]
+> The correct locations for each clue are hard coded in datasource.kt.
+To advance through the application, the emulator location must be manually configured before each location check.
+Please refer to the discussion [HERE](https://stackoverflow.com/questions/47528006/how-to-set-the-location-manually-in-android-studio-emulator) to achieve this.

 * Press the Run icon in the top right corner of the IDE
+* After succesfull completion of the first clue, make sure to change the emulator location for the next clue.